WeeScottishMan/Sparkalite-Minecraft-Mod/README.md

-# Fabric Example Mod
+# Sparkalite

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Add's a new ore and gear set to the end called sparkalite ✨

+This is my first mod so please give any tips on how I could improve it 😊

+It is currently avalible for only 1.17 but should come to more versions in the future 👍

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This project is available under the CC BY 4.0 license.
+Feel free to share and adapt the code as long as attribution is given.